-Where a DSLR has a built-in flash we put it through its paces to see how well it adjusts its brightness for different conditions, so that you don’t end up with shiny-looking skin in portraits or underexposed photos when you shoot indoors.
+Where a DSLR or mirrorless camera has a built-in flash we put it through its paces to see how well it adjusts its brightness for different conditions, so that you don’t end up with shiny-looking skin in portraits or underexposed photos when you shoot indoors.
 We also take a photograph at different distances, from close up to over 10m away, to see how the flash behaves at different ranges.
 Does it go too bright close up, or does it lose its power when at a distance?
 Do any unwanted reflections from it creep into the shot?

 Will its features help me take better photos?

 Manufacturers claim that their DSLR or mirrorless camera's features will help you take better photos.
 We put those claims to the test.
 We test face-detection features to see whether they help you take well-exposed, sharp portraits, or whether they hinder you.
 We also test image-stabilisation features by putting the camera on a vibrating platform and run it 900 times, identifying how well it handles the ultimate pair of shaky hands.

 All the tests above contribute towards a total test score, which enables us to pull the best and worst cameras from the pack.
 We focus on image quality, ease of use, video and audio, viewfinder and monitor quality and flash.
 We don’t figure price into the equation.
 The total score breaks down as follows: